theclockaftermidnight/theclockaftermidnight/README.md

 ## BEFORE YOU INTERACT:

+I hide/block freely!
+On ponytown it is mostly a 24 hour hide, but it can be permanant!

 Timelily (Timekeeper Cookie x White/Saint Lily) is my number one comfort ship, if you have anything negative to say about it, preferably DNI /srs.

+IF YOU SHIP NETHERLILY HEAVY DNI /srs I consider this a proship and that is on my DNI

 My mood can easily be killed, so please be mindful with what you say.